Monday, May 22, 2017

 In 1516 Johann Froben at Basel published the Novum Instrumentum omne diligenter ab Erasmo Roterdamo recognitum & emendatum, non solum ad graecam veritatem, verumetiam ad multorum utrisque linguae codicum ... emendationem & interpretationem ... by Desiderius Erasmus Roterodamus.

-The renowned expert in the field, Professor Jan de Jonge, told the audience that the initial purpose of Erasmus was to write a Latin text that was more elegant than the Vulgata.
-His translation of the New Testament from the hand-written Greek urtext is based on classical Latin, written by Cicero, Caesar, Sallust, Livius, and Quintilian.
+The renowned expert in the field, Professor Jan de Jonge, told the audience that Erasmus's initial purpose was to write a Latin text more elegant than the Vulgate.
+His translation of the New Testament from the handwritten Greek urtext is based on classical Latin, as used by Cicero, Caesar, Sallust, Livius, and Quintilian.
 Erasmus went back to the Greek roots (ad fontes).
-He did not want to replace the Latin Vulgata that dates back to the 4th century but rather eliminate corrupt text passages and correct mistranslations.
+He did not want to replace the Latin Vulgata, which dates back to the 4th century, but rather to eliminate corrupt text passages and correct mistranslations.

 According to Erasmus, one should translate not ad verbum (word-for-word) but ad sensum (sinngemäß or meaning-based).
 Any translation is just a recommendation and does not determine the meaning.
-Erasmus hoped that during his time of religious turmoil, the Reformation, his new translation would contribute to the renewal of Christianity.
+Erasmus hoped that during the religious turmoil of the Reformation, his new translation would contribute to the renewal of Christianity.

 No comments: